2024 UK gravel events - the best off-road races of the year

 This event is making a return for the fifth year and promises to take you on the best gravel trails of East Devon.

-There are five routes available (a lot!) spanning from 22km to 100km.
+There are five routes available spanning from 22km to 100km.
 The route highlights include Woodbury Castle and "great single track on the common", a section of the Exe Estuary path, a climb up for views of the sea at the top of Beacon Hill, and also Mutter Moor.
 You get a timing chip with your entry, as well as an event t-shirt and feedstops and all the rest of it.

 Prices start from £25.